 Cheticamp Whale Watching

-You can go whale watching in Cheticamp which is something I really wanted to do, knowing that Cape Breton has some of the best whale watching in the world.
-However as you may have picked up on, the weather was not on my side during this trip.
+You can go whale watching in Cheticamp, which I really wanted to do, knowing that Cape Breton has some of the best whale watching in the world.
+But as you may have picked up, the weather was not on my side during this trip.

-Also, the whale watching tour operators here are so confident that they will offer you a refund you for your trip if you don’t see any whales.
+Also, the whale watching tour operators here are so confident that they will offer you a refund if you don’t see any whales.
 So, what’s the harm in trying?

 Helicopter Tour from Cheticamp with Celtic Air

-It was such an amazing experience to get a birds-eye view of one of the most beautiful places in Canada.
+It was such a fantastic experience to get a birds-eye view of one of the most beautiful places in Canada.
 I can’t recommend this experience enough, it’s easily one of the best things to do in Cape Breton.

 Must eat: Visit L’abri Cafe Restaurant for brunch/lunch/dinner/all the meals.
 This place is so good I went here twice.